Are You Aware of Hospital Fraud?

 Filing a Hospital Fraud Claim – Whistleblowing in Healthcare

-If you’ve become aware of fraud in the hospital setting, we can help you deliver justice.
+If you’ve become aware of fraud in the hospital setting, we may be able to help you.
 Whistleblowing in healthcare means you are bringing to light known abuses and working to restore much-needed funds for patient care.
-The Hospital Fraud Lawyers at Nolan Auerbach & White are here to guide you through reporting hospital fraud, filing your whistleblower lawsuit, and moving through the complex legal system.
+The Hospital Fraud Lawyers at Nolan Auerbach & White are here to potentially represent you in a qui tam lawsuit.

 Reward Incentives for Hospital Fraud Whistleblowers

-Under the qui tam provisions of the False Claims Act, hospital fraud whistleblowers may be entitled to collect a percentage of what has been recovered as an award for this important service.
+Under the qui tam provisions of the False Claims Act, hospital fraud whistleblowers may be entitled to collect a percentage of what has been recovered.
 Whistleblower rewards for Hospital Fraud vary from 15-30 percent of the amount collected.

 Whistleblower Confidentiality and Protection

 If you are aware of fraud within the hospital setting or healthcare industry, the law protects you as a whistleblower.
 We invite you to submit an overview of your case to our team of hospital fraud lawyers to begin this vital duty and service.
 Your interaction with our experienced hospital fraud attorneys is confidential.
 Contact us online or call us at 800-372-8304. to get started.